rust-ethereum/evm/fuzz/README.md

 4. The execution time MUST be within a reasonable threshold.

 ## Analysis
-Additionally, the harness is instrumented with memory profiling to spot anomoalies.
+Additionally, the harness is instrumented with memory profiling to spot anomalies.
 When the inputs are run with ``cargo ziggy run``, the harness will print execution time, and consumption of memory and storage.
 This can be analyzed manually to spot any anomalies.